cerncas/hands-on-lattice-exercises/README.md

 # Hands-On Lattice and Longitudinal Calculations - Python version
-*D. Gamba, A. Latina, T. Prebibaj, A. Poyet, G. Sterbini, V. Ziemann*
+*D. Gamba, A. Latina, T. Prebibaj, A. Poyet, G. Russo, G. Sterbini, V. Ziemann*

 During the [CAS 2023 in Santa Susanna](https://indico.cern.ch/event/1226773/) (Spain), we will be using Python as scripting languages for the Hands-On Lattice Calculation course.